prometheus/docs/content/docs/philosophy/philosophy_overview.md

 sort_rank: 1
 ---

-We have structured our considerations for developing and working with Promethues into four groups in decreasing order of importance, and likelihood to change.
+We have structured our considerations for developing and working with Prometheus into four groups in decreasing order of importance, and likelihood to change.

 1. Philosophy